fluxcd/website/content/en/blog/2026-07-30-flux-openbao-secrets-signatures/index.md

   --revision="main@sha1:$(git rev-parse HEAD)"
 ```

 Then sign the pushed artifact by its digest.
+Passing `--tlog-upload=false`
-Passing `--tlog-upload=false` keeps the signature off the public Rekor log, so the signing event itself never becomes a public record:
+keeps the signature off the public Rekor log, so the signing event itself
+never becomes a public record:

 ```shell
 cosign sign --key openbao://control-plane-demo --tlog-upload=false \
   ghcr.io/controlplaneio-openbao/openbao-flux-demo-workload@sha256:...
 ```

-OpenBao performs the signing operation, and the signature is stored in the registry alongside the artifact.
-One thing to watch out for: Cosign authenticates to the registry separately from `flux push artifact --creds` - the two don't share credentials, so Cosign needs its own `cosign login`.
+OpenBao performs the signing operation and the signature is stored in the
+registry alongside the artifact.
+One thing to watch out for: Cosign
+authenticates to the registry on its own and does not share credentials
+with `flux push artifact --creds`, so it needs a separate `cosign login`.

 ### Step 3: Configure Flux to verify the artifact

-Flux only needs the Cosign public key.
-Create a Secret holding it, then reference that Secret from an `OCIRepository`'s `.spec.verify`.
-The public key is not sensitive, so the demo creates the Secret directly; in production you would manage it declaratively with SOPS or sealed-secrets:
+Flux only needs the public key.
+Create a Secret holding it and reference
+that Secret from the `OCIRepository`'s `.spec.verify`.
+The demo creates the
+Secret directly; in production you would commit the public key to Git (it
+is not sensitive, but you can optionally encrypt it), then let Flux manage the Secret alongside your other manifests:

 ```shell
 kubectl -n flux-system create secret generic cosign-public-key \